nrjchnd/tfps/README.md

 # Description

 This project is an effective real time system to block Internet Revenue Share Fraud in SIP networks.
 It is based in blacklists and change analysis.
 We have discarded artificial inteligence due to the lagging response for fraud.
+I have provided instructions for Asterisk and FreePBX, consult us to connect other systems.

 Please do not use this project unless you know exactly what you are doing or use at your own risk, please read carefully the license before using.